 What is an azeotrope?

-An azeotrope (as used in the cleaning world), is a mixture of two or more liquids, whose chemistries are exactly the same in both vapor and liquid phases.
+An azeotrope (as used in the cleaning world) is a mixture of two or more liquids whose chemistries are exactly the same in both vapor and liquid phases.
 There are properties of any azeotrope that are unique.
-For example, a binary solvent blend contains two solvents, each with its own boiling point.
-Combining these two in a precise manner, the resulting product exhibits a boiling point different than either of the individual components and maintains that boiling point throughout the process.
+For example, a binary solvent blend contains two solvents each with its own boiling point.
+Combining these two in a precise manner, the resulting product exhibits a boiling point different than either of the individual components and maintains that new boiling point throughout the process.
 It acts as a single component product.

 What is an azeotrope-like?

 Near-azeotropes, on the other hand, will fractionate (split) the two ingredients to a small degree as they boil.
 Although stable once equalized, the composition of the vapor and liquid phases are not exactly the same.
-One phase will be skewed greater with one component while the other phase will be greater in the second component.
+One phase will be skewed greater towards one component while the other phase will trend towards the properties of the second component.
 Due to this, there may be small differences in cleaning performance between the liquid and vapor phases.

 Azeotrope-like advantages in Vapor Degreasing

 Now that you understand the terms, let’s look at the comparative advantages of an azeotrope versus azeotrope-like in vapor degreasing.
 In a near-azeotrope system, you will probably get slightly better performance with soil in one phase or the other.
-This could be beneficial in the vapor phase if you are restricted from using immersion due to the sensitivity of components, materials, etc.
+This could be beneficial in the vapor phase if you are restricted from using immersion due to the sensitivity of components, materials, or other factors.

-When using a near-azeotrope solvent over a longer period of time, solvent losses from either vapor escaping the cool zone or drag-out, the relative concentrations will shift.
-Depending on the composition of the solvent blend, the operating condition of the equipment, and the amount of time, the change in the component ratios may produce an unsafe operating condition, or at the very least, impede cleaning performance.
+When using a near-azeotrope solvent over a longer period of time, the relative concentrations will shift due to solvent losses from vapor escaping the cool zone or drag-out.
+Depending on the composition of the solvent blend, the operating condition of the equipment, and the duration, the change in the component ratios may produce an unsafe operating condition, or at the very least, impede cleaning performance.
 For example, one component of the solvent mixture may quench the flammability of the other, so a change in the component ratio could increase the likelihood of the vapors igniting.

 Azeotrope advantages in Vapor Degreasing